vignettes/integration_mapping.Rmd

 ## Elapsed time: 0 seconds

 Seurat also supports the projection of reference data (or meta data) onto a query object.
-While many of the methods are conserved (both procedures begin by identifying anchors), there are two important distinctions between data transfer and integration:
+While many of the methods are conserved (both procedures begin by identifying anchors), there is an important distinction between data transfer and integration: in data transfer, Seurat does not correct or modify the query expression data.
+Seurat has an option (set by default) to project the PCA structure of a reference onto the query, instead of learning a joint structure with CCA.
+We generally suggest using this option when projecting data between scRNA-seq datasets.

 After finding anchors, we use the TransferData()

-returns a matrix with predicted IDs and prediction scores, which we can add to the query metadata.
+matrix with predicted IDs and prediction scores, which we can add to the

 # select two technologies for the query datasets